 Studies have shown that it’s not lack of exercise that causes people to be overweight; it’s unhealthy dietary habits.
 The first step toward reaching your weight loss goals is adhering to positive dietary change.
 Only after you’ve established a healthy diet can you expect exercise to boost your weight loss potential.

 Some research does show that when exercise and diet are combined, people lose weight much faster than by dieting alone, and they keep it off more consistently.
-Still, research always points to diet playing a much bigger role in weight loss than exercise does.
+Still, research widely points to diet playing a much bigger role in weight loss than exercise does.

-3. Sit-ups are the best exercise for your abs.
+Myth #3: Sit-ups are the best exercise for your abs.

 Ah, the dreaded sit-up—hated by every grade-schooler who was made to do as many as possible in a minute for the Presidential Fitness Test.
 Unfortunately, as hard as sit-ups may be, they don’t actually do a whole lot for your core other than leave it in pain.